classic-containers/simcity_classic/README.md

 If anyone knows how to make Classic Graphics the default, let me know and I'll add it to the image.

+## Disclaimer

+This project is intended for educational purposes only.